-Akbar and Kak~\cite{bugzbook} divided IRBL tools that were published between $2004$ and $2019$ into three generations.
-The $1^{st}$ generation tools that are solely based on BoW models perform the worst, while $3^{rd}$ generation tools that utilize term-term order and semantics, e.g., SCOR \cite{SCOR}, require much time and computing resource to train models, which makes it harder for users to deploy locally.
+Akbar and Kak~\cite{bugzbook} divided IRBL tools that were published between 2004 and 2019 into three generations.
+The $1^{st}$ generation tools that are solely based on BoW models perform the worst, while $3^{rd}$ generation tools that utilize term-term order and semantics, e.g., SCOR \cite{SCOR}, require much time and computing resources to train models.
 Moreover, none of the tools specified as $3^{rd}$ generation in \cite{buglocator} is made publicly available.
 The $2^{nd}$ generation tools use structural information in codebases and software evolution information (e.g., historical bug reports) to improve accuracy.
 Two representatives of the $2^{nd}$ generation tools, BugLocator \cite{buglocator} and BLUiR \cite{BLUiR}, are evaluated in \cite{bugzbook}, and the empirical study shows that BugLocator outperforms BLUiR on Bugzbook \cite{buglocator}, a dataset containing bug reports from 27 large open-source repositories.
-Thus, we decide to realize our incremental bug localization solution ({\em IncBL}) on top of BugLocator for the following reasons: It does not require as much time and computing resources as the $3^{rd}$ generation tools, while performs better than many other $2^{nd}$ generation and the $1^{st}$ generation tools.
+Thus, we decide to build our incremental bug localization solution ({\em IncBL}) on top of BugLocator for the following reasons: It does not require as much time and computing resources as the $3^{rd}$ generation tools while performing better than many other $2^{nd}$ generation and the $1^{st}$ generation tools.
 Moreover, BugLocator is a popular tool and many other tools are built on top of it, e.g., the recently proposed Legion tool implemented in Adobe \cite{jarman2021legion}.
-Although this work focuses on making BugLocator incremental, the incremental design used in \toolname can also be potentially be translated into other solutions that are based on BugLocator or have similar features to it.
+Although this work focuses on making BugLocator incremental, the incremental design used in \toolname can also potentially be translated into other solutions that are based on BugLocator or have similar features to it.